hpmiguel/aframe-editor-scene/sprint2-cloning/README.md

 ## Quickstart

-You can select figures from palette and duplicate it
+You can select figures from palette and duplicate it on podium